Ford EXP: EXP EV

 Further experimentation from Ford with their EXPs resulted in producing four all-electric EXPs.
 These selected 1982 EXPs are powered by 39 hp GE (General Electric) electric motors and Soleq parts all built together by Electric Vehicle Associates (EVA) out of Cleveland, OH.
 EVA used their technology from the Escorts they made ("EVcorts").
 Production of both vehicles were limited as the costs to convert these two cars was far beyond the cars' original values.
 Its original range is estimated between 20 and 60 miles with a top speed of 60 mph.
 This idea didn't meet expectations either as these EXPs were lacking both sport and practicality.
-It's unsure if EVA went on to convert EXPs and Escorts at their own expense.
+It is unsure if EVA went on to convert EXPs and Escorts at their own expense.

-Many other EXPs would be subject to electric propulsion, but not on Ford's dime.
+Many other EXPs would be subject to electric propulsion, but not at Ford's expense.
 It was a popular competition in colleges, tech schools, and universities to convert smaller cars like EXPs to electric power and then compete against other schools with them.
 Involved in these competitions were the cars' general performance, endurance, and efficiency.